 Little can be emphasized about delicious Ugandan dishes.
-They are beyond any write up.
+They are beyond any write-up.
 They are many and they are all free for tasting by you.
-A great taste, yummy, delicious and amazingly nutritious are Ugandan dishes. www.jewelsafaris.com is ready to give you a dish tasting” tour all over the country on top of the wildlife trips and other amazing experiences you would like to take part in.
+A great taste, yummy, delicious, and amazingly nutritious is Ugandan dishes. www.jewelsafaris.com is ready to give you a dish tasting” tour all over the country on top of the wildlife trips and other amazing experiences you would like to take part in.

 See you in Uganda!